 Special Education Aides are often needed for our yearly faith formation sessions!
 Many children require general one-on-one assistance or direction.
 If you have previously worked with children who have special needs or are knowledgeable about a specific condition, please consider joining our faith team.
-Contact Darlene Wieland, Special Education Coordinator, at firstname.lastname@example.org Aides are placed according to classroom need & experience after the class lists are completed each year, in mid-September.
-We provide training & support for our volunteers.
+Contact Danell Rudquist, CGS and Sacramental Assistant, at firstname.lastname@example.org.
+Aides are placed according to classroom need and experience after the class lists are completed each year, in mid-September.
+We provide training and support for our volunteers.
 Our experienced and knowledgeable catechists are also a great source of support for you if you choose to help.
 Thank you for your consideration.

 Sacrament of Confirmation Classes for Those with Special Needs (16+)

 If you have questions regarding the Sacrament of Confirmation for young adults with special needs over 16, please contact:

 Outreach to Persons with Disabilities